benvillalobos/msbuildism/build-spelunking/README.md

 ## Binlog Viewer Tips & Tricks

+#### Enable these features in the binlog viewer ASAP
+1. Open the binlog viewer or go to File -> Start Page
+1. Check all the boxes.
+Particularly "Mark search results with a dot in the main tree"

+Now when you search for "Program.cs", the main view will show a dot for every instance where Program.cs showed up.
+This is extremely useful for chasing down items and how they change throughout the build.

 #### "Go to Definition" on a Property
 Let's say you want to "Go to Definition" on a property or find places where a property could be overwritten.
 We can take advantage project files and look up a property based on how it must be defined in XML.